awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

  *Type*: [Amazon ECS TaskDefinition LinuxParameters](aws-properties-ecs-taskdefinition-linuxparameters.md)

 `LogConfiguration`  <a name="cfn-ecs-taskdefinition-containerdefinition-logconfiguration"></a>
 Configures a custom log driver for the container\.
-For more information, see the `logConfiguration` content for the [ContainerDefinition](http://docs.aws.amazon.com/AmazonECS/latest/APIReference//API_ContainerDefinition.html) data type in the *Amazon Elastic Container Service API Reference*\.
+For more information, see the `logConfiguration` content for the [ContainerDefinition](https://docs.aws.amazon.com/AmazonECS/latest/APIReference//API_ContainerDefinition.html) data type in the *Amazon Elastic Container Service API Reference*\.
 *Required*: No
 *Type*: [Amazon ECS TaskDefinition LogConfiguration](aws-properties-ecs-taskdefinition-containerdefinitions-logconfiguration.md)

 `Memory`  <a name="cfn-ecs-taskdefinition-containerdefinition-memory"></a>
-The maximum number of MiB of memory that the container is allowed to use\.
+The hard limit \(in MiB\) of memory to present to the container\.
 If your container attempts to exceed the allocated memory, the container is terminated\.
 *Required*: Conditional\.
 You must specify one or both of the `Memory` or `MemoryReservation` properties\.
 If you specify both, the value for the `Memory` property must be greater than the value of the `MemoryReservation` property\.
 *Type*: Integer

 `MemoryReservation`  <a name="cfn-ecs-taskdefinition-containerdefinition-memoryreservation"></a>
-The number of MiB of memory to reserve for the container\.
+The soft limit \(in MiB\) of memory to reserve for the container\.
 When system memory is under contention, Docker attempts to keep the container memory within the limit\.
 If the container requires more memory, it can consume up to the value specified by the `Memory` property or all of the available memory on the container instance—whichever comes first\.
-This is called a soft limit\.
 *Required*: Conditional\.
 You must specify one or both of the `Memory` or `MemoryReservation` properties\.
 If you specify both, the value for the `Memory` property must be greater than the value of the `MemoryReservation` property\.
 *Type*: Integer